junwatu/openai-tokens-dashboard/blog/README.md

 ## Introduction

-In the contemporary technological landscape, organizations often rely on sophisticated APIs, such as the OpenAI API, to drive their applications and services.
-These APIs allow systems to interact with advanced functionalities, including artificial intelligence and machine learning models, contributing significantly to enhancing the capabilities of the applications.

-However, with the use of APIs comes the necessity of managing tokens, which essentially act as the "currency" for leveraging the API's features.
-In the context of the OpenAI API, tokens are used to determine the cost of an API call based on the amount of data processed.

-While the OpenAI API provides a robust platform for implementing AI functionalities, managing the usage and associated costs of tokens can present a significant challenge.
-Over-usage can lead to unexpectedly high costs, and under-usage can mean underutilization of the allocated resources, neither of which is desirable for any organization.

-This challenge has underscored the need for a system that can monitor and manage the usage of tokens in real time, providing valuable insights to organizations and enabling them to optimize the cost-efficiency of their API usage.

-This document aims to delve into the process of building such a solution: an OpenAI API Tokens Usage Dashboard.
-The proposed dashboard is designed to leverage the strengths of GridDB for data management, Node.js for backend development, and React for front-end UI.
-Each of these technologies has been chosen for its specific strengths, which will be further detailed in the following sections.
+Organizations rely on advanced APIs like OpenAI API to enhance their applications.
+These APIs enable interaction with AI and machine learning models.
+However, managing API tokens, which determine the cost of API calls, can be challenging.
+Over-usage leads to high costs, while under-usage wastes resources.

-The goal is to provide a comprehensive guide to understanding the problem, conceptualizing the solution, and implementing it effectively using the chosen technologies.
+To address this challenge, a real-time token usage dashboard is proposed.
+It leverages GridDB for data management, Node.js for backend development, and React for the front-end UI.
+This document aims to provide a guide for understanding the problem, conceptualizing the solution, and implementing it effectively with the chosen technologies.

 ## Purpose of this Blog

 The primary purpose of this document is to provide a thorough and systematic guide to building an OpenAI API Tokens Usage Dashboard using GridDB, Node.js, and React.
-This guide aims to empower developers to understand and address the challenge of managing token usage and its associated costs when using the OpenAI API.

-The document is designed to:

-1. Illustrate the challenges associated with managing token usage in the context of the OpenAI API, emphasizing the need for a real-time monitoring.

-2. Present a detailed overview of the selected technologies—GridDB, Node.js, and React—and explain the rationale behind their selection.

-3. Walk through the process of designing and implementing a tokens usage dashboard, from requirements analysis and architectural design to backend implementatioPurpose of the Document
-   The primary purpose of this document is to provide a thorough and systematic guide to building an OpenAI API Tokens Usage Dashboard using GridDB, Node.js, and React.
-This guide aims to empower developers, project managers, and decision-makers to understand and address the challenge of managing token usage and its associated costs when using the OpenAI API.

-The document is designed to:

-1. Illustrate the challenges associated with managing token usage in the context of the OpenAI API, emphasizing the need for a real-time monitoring and management solution.

-2. Present a detailed overview of the selected technologies—GridDB, Node.js, and React—and explain the rationale behind their selection.

-3. Walk through the process of designing and implementing a tokens usage dashboard, from requirements analysis and architectural design to backend implementation and UI design.

-4. Demonstrate the process of integrating the OpenAI API with the proposed system.

-5. Highlight the testing, deployment for the developed dashboard.

-By the end of the document, readers should have a comprehensive understanding of the problem at hand, the proposed solution, and the process of implementing the solution.
-It will equip them with the knowledge required to create and deploy an OpenAI API Tokens Usage Dashboard, ultimately leading to more efficient and cost-effective use of the OpenAI API.

 ## Setup and Running

-Clone the source code from [GitHub](https://github.com/junwatu/openai-tokens-dashboard) repository:
+Clone the source code from the [GitHub](https://github.com/junwatu/openai-tokens-dashboard) repository:

 ```shell
 git clone https://github.com/junwatu/openai-tokens-dashboard.git
 ```

 > Make sure you have installed GridDB and Node.js LTS 18.
-> .If you dont have it please go the [**Installation**](/#installation) section in this blog post.
+> If you don't have it, please go to the [**Installation**](/#installation) section in this blog post.

-Change the directory to `openai-tokens-dashboard` folder then create or edit `.env` file.
+Change the directory to the `openai-tokens-dashboard` folder, then create or edit the `.env` file.

-You should have an access to OpenAI API, [create a key](https://platform.openai.com/account/api-keys) and then set the OpenAI API key that you have created into `OPENAI_API_KEY` environment variable:
+You should have access to the OpenAI API.
+[Create a key](https://platform.openai.com/account/api-keys) and then set the OpenAI API key that you have created into the `OPENAI_API_KEY` environment variable:

 ```ini
 OPENAI_API_KEY=put_your_key_here
 ```

-Install all the npm dependencies on the root project, `server` directory, and `ui` directory
+Install all the npm dependencies in the root project, `server` directory, and `ui` directory:

 ```sh
 cd openai-tokens-dashboard